AmineDjeghri/awesome-os-setup/docs/tv_setup.md

             ##### ✅ Step 8 — Test Everything
             Open any movie or TV show in Stremio.
-            You should now see your addons providing streams — including CometFR and JackettioFR!
+            You should now see your addons providing streams.
+            After selecting a movie, you should see [this](https://www.reddit.com/media?url=https%3A%2F%2Fpreview.redd.it%2Faiostreams-setup-guide-optimized-for-tv-v0-mnckhq45y5tf1.png%3Fwidth%3D515%26format%3Dpng%26auto%3Dwebp%26s%3Dd47fb2f619f0e1f4afd0df0085bb7f0235f565f3)

             ---